gaversa-git/gaversa-git/README.md

 ## 🧑‍💻 About Me

-- Living in Chicago, getting 2°
+- Living in Chicago, getting 2 degrees in 2° weather
 - Love playing soccer and watching it (Liverpool)

 ---